PankhuriK415/JobYaari-Assignment/README.md

 - jQuery / AJAX

 ## Deployment
-Upload the project files to any PHP host such as InfinityFree, 000webhost, or Render.
+Uploaded the project files to InfinityFree.